ALib C++ Library

 This determination has the following impacts:

-• Interface methods prefixed with the term Bootstrap of abstract type ResourcePool are deemed to exclusively being invoked during bootstraping of ALib as well as the of the according software using ALib .
-Such bootstrapping has to be performed prior to starting any threads that potentially modify resources.
+• Interface methods prefixed with the term Bootstrap of abstract type ResourcePool are deemed to exclusively being invoked during bootstraping of ALib as well as the of the according software using ALib.
+Such bootstrapping has to be performed before starting any threads that potentially modify resources.

-• An implementation of interface ResourcePool may need to impose an internal protection in respect to race conditions of multi-threaded access.
+• An implementation of interface ResourcePool may need to impose internal protection in respect to race conditions of multithreaded access, if that type was used after bootstrap, as ALib itself or custom software still performs read operations after bootstrap.

 3.4.
 Interface Class ResourcePool